ashwinipokle/dimensionality-reduction/Desktop/dimensionality reduction/readme.txt

 This value will basically detemine how orthogonal the matrices produced by this algorithm are and will validate the correctness of the algorithm.

-I can supply code for the same.
+I will soon supply code for the same.